ishaandey/node/week-5/git.md

 _______[_][_]______[_][_]______[_][_]____________|__[_][_]____
 ```

-Git is a fantastic versioning system, and there are *tons* of resources available online to help you learn / debug.
+Git is a fantastic versioning system, and there are *tons* of resources available online to help you learn / practoce.
 This page will just cover the basics to get you on your feet, and is by no means a full list of all the amazing things Git and GitHub allow you to do.

 ## The Big Picture